synechron-finlabs/quorum-maker/README.md

 ### Blockchain Explorer

 The Blockchain Explorer on Quorum Maker is customized for Quorum.
 You can click on the big block number button, and the blockchain explorer will be displayed.
 From here you can scroll through blocks, search by any content or expand to view more details.
 Transactions for the selected block is displayed on the right side and all the transactions belong to the block is highlighted in yellow.
 You can expand each transaction and view more details.
 Quorum has 3 types of transactions; public, private and Hash Only.
 Public transactions can be seen by every node on the network and is marked with a blue color <span style="color:blue">Public</span> label.
-Private transactions are avialable to your node to view and marked with a green color <span style="color:green">Private</span> label.
+Private transactions are available to your node to view and marked with a green color <span style="color:green">Private</span> label.
 Either you were a sender or recipient to these transactions.
-You can only the see the hash of the transctions to those you were not a party to.
+You can only the see the hash of the transactions to those you were not a party to.
 These are marked with a red color <span style="color:red">Hash Only</span> label.

 ![Screenshot 10](img/screenshot10.png)